flowdev/comb/error_handling.md

 error:
 : Register programming error.
+  We must not error on the way back to the last `NoWayBack`.

 handle:
 : If `newError==error` then switch to `mode=record` else register programming error.
+  We must have missed either the erroring parser in `mode==happy` or the error to handle just now in `mode==handle`.

 record:
 : Ignore call (should not happen).
+  This would just cost a bit of performance and it thus no programming error to be fixed.

 collect:
 : Like mode **_record_**.